 I think it’s important to focus on a broad spectrum and not focus on one job, one sector or niche that you find interesting when studying, because this could turn out entirely different when you enter the actual working field.
 When I was studying, I didn’t see myself working in a function that was a mix between economics and IT but look at me now!

 So, my tip to my younger self would be: discover as many companies and sectors as you can and talk to people who have actual working experience in those sectors.
 Discover and study everything there is to know about those sectors to see if it would still fascinate you when it would be your daily job.
 And if you find yourself in a situation that you feel is not quite right for you, take a 180-turn and look out for what really excites you.

 Thanks for the chat Viktor!

-Has Viktor sparked your interest?
-Did you recently graduate or do you have no more than 3 years of working experience?
-We’re always on the lookout for young tech talent so feel free to visit our brand-new website or have a quick look at our job page.
-We definitely have something in store for you!Tags: career , company culture , exellys , exellyst , innovation , job hunt , start smart
+Has Viktor’s story sparked your interest?
+Did you recently graduate or do you already have some years of working experience?
+Exellys is always on the lookout for young and ambitious tech talent, so let’s talk!
+Visit our website or directly go to our job page.
+And who knows what’s next.Tags: career , company culture , data , exellys , exellyst , exellyst story , job hunt , start smart